• Home

 Burger and hash browns at The Rickety Press in Oxford, England

-One of the best things to do in Oxford is hands down a free walking tour with Footprints Tours.
-They do multiple tours daily and the guides are actually Oxford University students.
-We saw most of Oxford’s must-see buildings but also learned about famous past students, general history and what it’s like to be an Oxford University student.
-Our guide, Georgie also pointed out a few different Harry Potter filming locations.
-For a two-hour tour, it was very comprehensive and informative.
+One of the best things to do in Oxford, hands down, is a free walking tour with Footprints Tours.
+They do multiple tours daily, and the guides are actually Oxford University students.
+We saw most of Oxford’s must-see buildings, but we also learned about famous former students, the town’s general history, and what it’s like to be an Oxford University student.
+Our guide, Georgie, also pointed out a few different Harry Potter filming locations.
+The two-hour tour was very comprehensive and informative.
 I highly recommend doing this walking tour on your Oxford day trip.

 Christ Church College in Oxford, England